-Israeli resident companies are generally subject to corporate tax on their taxable income at the rate of 24% for the 2017 tax year (23% in 2018 and thereafter).
+Israeli resident companies are generally subject to corporate tax on their taxable income at the rate of 23% in 2018 and thereafter.
 However, the effective tax rate payable by a company that derives income from a Preferred Enterprise or a Technology Enterprise (as discussed below) may be considerably less.
 Capital gains derived by an Israeli resident company are subject to tax at the prevailing corporate tax rate.